ccbogel/QualCoder/CONTRIBUTING.md

 ##  Fork the repository

 - Fork this repository by clicking on the "Fork" button.
-This will create a local copy of this respository on your GitHub profile.
+This will create a local copy of this repository on your GitHub profile.

 ##  Clone the forked repository